12 accredited IT programs in NY

 Monroe Community College is a public community college in the SUNY system offering over 100 degree and certificate programs.
 It is a leader in workforce development and technical training, serving the Rochester and Finger Lakes region with campuses in Brighton and downtown Rochester.

 The average it & networking in New York earns around $62,760 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 9% over the next decade.
+Job growth in this field is projected at 9% over the next decade, making it a strong career choice for job security and long-term earning potential.